Salami-Sam/PantserWriter/README.md

 # PantserWriter Beta
-**PLEASE LOOK BELOW AT KNOWN BUGS BEFORE USING**

-Bug reports are appreciated.
+**Just download and extract the .zip file.**

 Download from Google Drive: https://drive.google.com/drive/folders/1ul75QMuAp1fzLnTpkSqRNpRF9McdFF1A?usp=sharing

+Supported platform(s): **Windows 10**

 (Note that you will have to give the application permission to run.)

-Supported platform(s): **Windows 10**

 Why use this software?